shelrobin/Syllabus/README.md

 # Collaboration, original work and use of 3rd party source code
 For your code exploration assignments and project work you are expected to write original code.
-You must be able to explain how your program functions whenever asked.
+You must be able to explain how your program functions.
 It is acceptable and encouraged to seek design, coding, and debugging assistance from other students, staff, or faculty in order to complete your work.
 Likewise, you are encouraged to help other students whenever possible.
 You are encouraged to study and learn from code examples.
-You may use third-party libraries to simplify coding, however, grading is based on the functionality of your original code (in compliance with their licence) along with the clarity of your comments and documentation.
-Whenever you incorporate third-party open source materials in your work you must properly attribute the works.
+You may use third-party libraries to simplify coding.
+Grading is based on the functionality of your original code along with the clarity of comments and documentation.
+When incorporating third-party open source materials in your work you must properly attribute the works.
 Any student submitting work that can be reasonably believed to not be their own will be reported to the Office of Student Conduct and Complaint Resolution according to the Northeastern University Academic Integrity Policy.

 # Mobile phones, texting, instant messaging, email, social media, web browsing
 We're all adults here.
 The class is for your benefit.
 Use good judgement.
 We will have breaks during class where you'll have time to attend whatever you need.

 # Attendance
 You are expected to attend every class on time.
-I will intentionally wait 5 minutes after the class start time to begin the session to give people a couple extra minutes of buffer.
+There will be a 5 minute buffer to the beginning of class to allow everyone to get settled.

 Three unexcused absences will result in a failing grade, as will chronic lateness.
 If you are going to be absent or late, please, at the very least, email me.
 Per University policy, excused absences must be documented.
 Except for extreme emergencies (you are in an ambulance), do not expect to receive an excused absence if you email me during or after class.